Reducing Circuit Depth in Lindblad Simulation via Step-Size Extrapolation: First-order Approximation by a Kraus Form

-The scaling in \cref{rhorhohat} changes $\ell$ to $T\ell$, and thus for large $T$, which is the regime of interest when circuit depth reduction is the main focus, the dominating term in \cref{def: C1} for $C_1$ is $l^2 T^2$.
-Therefore, from this point onward we assume \(T \gg 1\), and we choose
+The scaling in \cref{rhorhohat} changes $\ell$ to $\ell T$, and thus for large $T$, which is the regime of interest when circuit depth reduction is the main focus, the dominating term in \cref{def: C1} for $C_1$ is $\ell^2 T^2$.
+Therefore, from this point onward we assume \(T \gg 1\).
+The $\tau$–series for $\rho_\tau(t)$ is therefore real-analytic at $\tau=0$ with radius